-Horsford White Pine Pinus strobus 'Horsford'
+Minuta White Pine Pinus strobus 'Minuta'

-Height: 18 inches Spread: 18 inches

-Sunlight: O
+Height: 3 feet Spread: 3 feet Sunlight: O

 Hardiness Zone: 3a

 Other Names: Eastern White Pine

 Description:

-A very compact evergreen garden shrub with a dense, mounded habit of growth and lime-green foliage; hardy and slow growing, excellent for form, texture and color detail in home gardens or for rock gardens; needs full sun
+A beautiful evergreen garden shrub with a dense, rounded habit of growth and bluish-green needles; very compact and slow growing, excellent for form, texture and color detail in home gardens or for rock gardens; needs full sun

-Horsford White Pine Photo courtesy of NetPS Plant Finder
+Minuta White Pine Photo courtesy of NetPS Plant Finder

 Ornamental Features

-Horsford White Pine is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
-It has bluish-green evergreen foliage which emerges lime green in spring.
-The small needles remain bluish-green throughout the winter.
+Minuta White Pine is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
+It has attractive bluish-green evergreen foliage.
+The needles are highly ornamental and remain bluish-green throughout the winter.

 Landscape Attributes

-Horsford White Pine is a dense multi-stemmed evergreen shrub with a more or less rounded form.
-It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.
+Minuta White Pine is a dense multi-stemmed evergreen shrub with a more or less rounded form.
+Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

+- Insects

-- Insects - Disease
+- Disease

-Horsford White Pine is recommended for the following landscape applications;
+Minuta White Pine is recommended for the following landscape applications;

-- Mass Planting - General Garden Use
+- Mass Planting

+- General Garden Use
-Planting & Growing

-Horsford White Pine will grow to be about 18 inches tall at maturity, with a spread of 18 inches.
+Planting & Growing Minuta White Pine will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.
 This shrub should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 This is a selection of a native North American species.